flowplayer/api-docs/source/includes/_workspace.md

 Parameter | Description
 --------- | -------------------------------------
-Sites.id | Id for Site
+workspaces.id | Id for Site
-Sites.name | Name for Site
+workspaces.name | Name for Site
-Sites.created_at | Creation date for Site
+workspaces.created_at | Creation date for Site
-Sites.https | If Site videos support https (Should be removed) Sites.distributor | If Site can distribute videos to other Sites Sites.fp_legacy_user_id | If exists this is the user id for old Flowplayer.org
+workspaces.https | If Site videos support https (Should be removed) workspaces.distributor | If Site can distribute videos to other workspaces workspaces.fp_legacy_user_id | If exists this is the user id for old Flowplayer.org

 ### Errors